Last Updated: August 22, 2021

 If you’re not willing to make the real estate investments, pay the capital contributions, or pursue the entrepreneur route and pay the fees involved, you should consider a different program.

-All in all, Portugal’s Golden Visa program offers many benefits despite the significant investment required.
-For foreign investors looking for access to the EU and a powerful passport, the fees and cost may just be worth the trouble.
+All in all, Portugal’s Golden Visa Program offers many benefits despite the significant investment required.
+For foreign investors looking for access to the EU and a powerful passport, the fees and costs may be worth the trouble.

-Our team has helped six- and seven-figure entrepreneurs like you to successfully obtain Portugal’s Golden Visa.
-If you are interested in the program and how it could fit into your holistic offshore strategy, feel free to apply for a Strategy Call.
+Our team has helped seven and eight-figure entrepreneurs like you to successfully obtain Portugal’s Golden Visa.
+If you are interested in the program and how it could fit into your holistic offshore strategy, apply for a strategy call today.